How to Clear

 chlorinating the water to kill off any bacteria and algae.
 If

-chlorine (shock) over a period of days before the water clears.
+Shock over a period of days before the water clears.

 process until you notice the water changing color to either

-liquid (it works faster).
+granular.
+It tends to be stronger and work faster than liquid.
 You may also want to add a high

 quality algaecide to the water at this point.